Powertrain

 Powertrain of a modern automobile, comprising engine, torque converter or flywheel, transmission, drive shaft, suspension and the wheels.
 This specific powertrain features all-wheel drive.

 In a motor vehicle, the powertrain comprises the main components that generate power and deliver that power to the road surface, water, or air.
-This includes the engine, transmission, drive shafts, differentials, and the final drive (drive wheels, continuous track as in military tanks or caterpillar tractors, propeller, etc.).
+This includes the engine, transmission, drive shafts, differentials, and the final drive (drive wheels, continuous track as in military tank or caterpillar tractors, propeller, etc.).
 Hybrid powertrains also include one or more electric traction motors that operate to drive the vehicle wheels.
 All-electric vehicles ("electric cars") eliminate the engine altogether, relying solely on electric motors for propulsion.
 Occasionally the term powerplant is casually used to refer to the engine or, less often, the entire powertrain.